AllieBiediger/Allie_Biediger_Portfolio/README.md

 ### Project 6: Suicide Rates and Health Concerns for Children
 * This project aimed to develop a predictive model for suicide risk among children under 18 using demographic and health-related data.
 By employing exploratory data analysis and regression techniques, I identified key predictors of suicide rates while conducting data cleaning, transformation, and visualization to support suicide prevention efforts.

+### Project 7: SQL Business Mock Up
+* In this project, I created a set of SQL queries that showcase a newly designed database that can be used to support specific business needs.
+The queries focus on addressing key operational questions, like tracking customers and supplier payments and identifying trends in material use.